![]() |

 PeakML integration for XCMS

 With the introduction of the PeakML file format, it has become possible to share data between software produced by different vendors and laboratories.
 To illustrate the point we provide a working example of integration of the commonly use XCMS and mzMatch.
 For this reason an R-library is provided, which extends the XCMS library with PeakML read and write functionality.
+In this tutorial a working example is given on how to use the library.

 Download and install R. R is an integrated suite of software facilities for data manipulation, calculation and graphical display.
 R can be obtain from CRAN servers.
 If you are unfamiliar with R syntax and commands, it is recommended to read an introduction to R document.
 The mzmatch.R depends on the following libraries, which need to be installed on your R-system: